 Hubspot also publishes articles on how to effectively generate leads across various platforms, especially on social media.
 Their 2015 post ‘13 Tried-and-True Lead Generation Ideas (And the Numbers Behind Them)’ is well-researched and a great read.

-If you’re new to the lead generation game and want to test the waters before going for a swim, you can check out this SlideShare presentation about five lead generation experiments you can try right now.
+If you want to test the waters before going for a swim, and start generating B2B leads quickly, you can check out this SlideShare presentation about five lead generation experiments you can try right now.

 LinkedIn is like the cream of the crop when it comes to online networking.
 It’s the digital equivalent of rubbing elbows with CEOs, CFOs, COOs, and every other company member that you wouldn’t typically find on Facebook.
 If social media is made up of a series of parties, this is the party you want to be at.